Buzzefall/SymbolicCalc/README.md

 # SymbolicCalc
 Symbolic differentiator and evaluator for simple expressions parsed from text input.
 AST is formed by polymorhic class Expression hierarchy, where nodes are some derivative classes of Expression.

-Memory is managed by `std::shared_ptr` so there should be no much cluttering as long as you access Expression object through `std::shared_ptr<Expression>`.
+Memory is managed by `std::shared_ptr` so there should be no much cluttering as long as you access Expression object through `std::shared_ptr<Expression>` (upd: see TODO.md, sure there are issues with memory).

 ## Text input
 **Binary operations**: +, -, \*, /, ^ (power);